How to Install Sublime Text on Ubuntu 26.04, 24.04 and 22.04

 Avoid Duplicate Sublime Text APT Sources

-Older versions of this guide used Extrepo to enable the same Sublime HQ repository.
+Older versions of this article used Extrepo to enable the same Sublime HQ repository.
 Do not keep both an Extrepo Sublime source and the manual sublime-text.sources file enabled at the same time, because duplicate sources can create confusing APT warnings.

-sudo rm /etc/apt/sources.list.d/extrepo_sublime_stable.sources
+sudo rm -f /etc/apt/sources.list.d/extrepo_sublime_stable.sources

 sudo apt update